Therapy for Fear of Abandonment in Long Beach

 Process Suppressed, Old Wounds That Were Previously Avoided

-Allow For More Emotional Expression and Self Regulation
+Allow More Emotional Expression and Self Regulation